Lombiq/Orchard-Base-Theme/Readme.md

 We at [Lombiq](https://lombiq.com/) also used this theme for the following projects:

 - The new [Lombiq website](https://lombiq.com/) when migrating it from Orchard 1 to Orchard Core ([see case study](https://lombiq.com/blog/how-we-renewed-and-migrated-lombiq-com-from-orchard-1-to-orchard-core)).
-- The new [Show Orchard website](https://showorchard.com/) when migrating it from Orchard 1 DotNest to DotNest Core ([see case study](https://dotnest.com/blog/show-orchard-case-study-migrating-an-orchard-1-dotnest-site-to-orchard-core)).<!-- #spell-check-ignore-line -->
+- The new [Show Orchard website](https://showorchard.com/) when migrating it from Orchard 1 DotNest to DotNest Core ([see case study](https://dotnest.com/blog/show-orchard-case-study-migrating-an-orchard-1-dotnest-site-to-orchard-core)).
-- The new [Git-hg Mirror website](https://githgmirror.com/) when migrating it from Orchard 1 to Orchard Core ([see case study](https://lombiq.com/blog/git-hg-mirror-is-running-on-orchard-core)).<!-- #spell-check-ignore-line -->
+- The new [Git-hg Mirror website](https://githgmirror.com/) when migrating it from Orchard 1 to Orchard Core ([see case study](https://lombiq.com/blog/git-hg-mirror-is-running-on-orchard-core)).
-- The new [Hastlayer website](https://hastlayer.com/) when migrating it from Orchard 1 to Orchard Core ([see case study](https://lombiq.com/blog/modernization-and-orchard-core-migration-of-hastlayer-com)).<!-- #spell-check-ignore-line -->
+- The new [Hastlayer website](https://hastlayer.com/) when migrating it from Orchard 1 to Orchard Core ([see case study](https://lombiq.com/blog/modernization-and-orchard-core-migration-of-hastlayer-com)).
-- The new [Orchard Dojo website](https://orcharddojo.net/) when migrating it from Orchard 1 to Orchard Core ([see case study](https://orcharddojo.net/blog/another-lombiq-site-was-improved-orchard-dojo)).<!-- #spell-check-ignore-line -->
+- The new [Orchard Dojo website](https://orcharddojo.net/) when migrating it from Orchard 1 to Orchard Core ([see case study](https://orcharddojo.net/blog/another-lombiq-site-was-improved-orchard-dojo)).

 This theme is also available on all sites of [DotNest, the Orchard Core SaaS](https://dotnest.com/).